Categories

 But I didn’t talk about the box or the light, so I’ll do that now.

-I’ve got a bike rack on the back of my Trek, and while I can easily move it to the Level 3, I find it a bit wide and it gets in the way of the panniers, so I was looking for a less-wide thing, and this box looked right.
+I’ve got a bike bag on the back of my Trek, and while I can easily move it to the Level 3, I find it a bit wide and it gets in the way of the panniers, so I was looking for a less-wide thing, and this box looked right.
 I wanted to keep a few things in the box instead of putting them in the panniers for easier/quicker access while riding… and I figured since it was on the back of the bike, why not add a light?

 Years ago I got these WS2812 RGB LEDs and they actually came as one unit, where you break off each PCB from the rest.
 I left them together and soldered all the connections in place… instant NeoPixel Matrix!
-I play around with programming it a bunch to do lighting effects, but never really used it in a project.
+I played around with programming it a bunch to do lighting effects, but never really used it in a project.
 Since it would fit perfectly on the back of the box, I designed and printed a few parts to make that possible.

 The clear plastic sheet is 0.04″ thick PET.
 I didn’t even bother to fire up the laser cutter, I just used an X-ACTO knife to cut it.
 Sometimes being lazy works!
 And there’s a $4 Raspberry Pi Pico in there as well, which I’ll just power via a USB power bank.
 (I have at least a dozen power banks around the house.
 Most are a decade old, but still work well enough.)

-I drilled a few holes in the box to feed wires through (just three wires, VCC, GND, Signal) and four more holes to bolt the outside plate into place.
+I drilled a few holes in the box to feed wires through (just three wires, for VCC, GND, and Signal) and four more holes to bolt the outside plate into place.
 I later taped the Pico to the side of the box. there’s some foam padding in the bottom to cover the bolts and I keep a few other things (hat and gaiter) in the box as well.

 The maiden voyage did not go well… See, I made mistakes when I printed the MIK Adapter Plate, and the whole thing flew off the rack less than 0.5 miles from home, busting the hinge for the lid and breaking a piece of the mount.
 I did manage to repair it (zip ties for a new hinge and one new 3D printed part in the correct orientation) but now I bungee the box to the rack, which isn’t great, but I’ll work on that.